-I consistently produce accessible and engaging conceptual work in a wide range of media, marrying the commercial and contemporary, conveying a glossy design aesthetic with a keen sense of humor.
-My subject matter deals with the investigation and layering of identities, cultural critique and commentary and the universal human need for recognition.
+I prolifically and consistently produce accessible and engaging pop-inflected conceptual work in a wide range of media, marrying commercial to contemporary with a glossy design aesthetic and a keen wit.
+My subject matter deals with iconography, identity, cultural critique, and the universal need for recognition.

 I am a child of 1970's and 1980's America.
 I did Elvis impersonations for my parents' friends on the hearth.
 I dressed as Elton John for Halloween, complete with a custom-made satin jumpsuit.
 I saw every Star Wars movie on opening day.
-I discovered why girls were different than boys when I saw Olivia Newton-John on the big screen in Grease.
-I never missed an episode of The Six Million Dollar Man.
 I cried with my big sister the day John Lennon died.
+I watched way too much TV.

 I grew up with Ronald McDonald and Ronald Reagan, King Tut and the King of Pop; images and icons that have been burned into my subconscious.
 Rock stars, advertising, packaging, Hollywood, fast food, the internet, Facebook, and reality tv - American mass culture is shaping my life, and is a vital component of my creative process.